F1NS3N/ConfigurableMaskDamage/README.md

 ## Damage on timer

 *Adds a new game mechanic that deals damage to you after a certain amount of time!*

-To set it up, go to settings
+(passive damage in safe areas is disabled for godseeker mode) To set it up, go to settings